Risingson/eveeyedocs/docs/ui/basic-ui.md

 ## Browser keyboard shortcuts

-!!! error "Mobile"
-    Keyboard shortcuts do not apply to mobile apps.

-Hold SHIFT while clicking a system to show info on it or close the info pane again.
+Hold `SHIFT` while clicking a system to show info on it or close the info pane again.
 This also prevents the solarsystem-menu from opening.<br>
-Hold CTRL while clicking a non-regional system to go to its map.<br>Hold CTRL while clicking a regional system to center the map on it.<br>
+Hold `CTRL` while clicking a non-regional system to go to its map.<br>Hold `CTRL` while clicking a regional system to center the map on it.<br>
-Hold CTRL-SHIFT while clicking a system to set it radar map center.<br>
+Hold `CTRL`-`SHIFT` while clicking a system to set it radar map center.<br>

 Just start typing to search for a place.